 Much of that is down to the Y50BTs’ sense of rhythm.
 We never hear anything other than top timing, even when we feed the AKGs the more complex stuff (anything with Davis or Coltrane).

 It also helps that the headphones have the dynamic heft to articulate shifts in tone and volume.
 Couple that with the timing and what do you get?
 A cheerful, funky sound that has no problem grabbing your attention.
-Stick on a spot of Al Green and we’ll eat the Y50BTs bundled neoprene pouch if you manage to hold still.
+Stick on a spot of Al Green and we’ll eat the Y50BT's bundled neoprene pouch if you manage to stay still.

 We compare the AKGs to 2014’s Award-winning Philips Fidelio M2BTs and discover that the Philips offer a richer, fuller sound, but the AKGs skip merrily ahead with greater agility and insight.

 Great wireless sound, then – but what if you run out of battery?
 Use the headphone cable (included) and carry on listening passively until you can plug in the microUSB charging cable (also included).
 A full charge gets you about 20 hours of juice.

-We are happy to hear the wired sound is good too.
+We are happy to hear that the wired sound is good too.
 The character and level of competence is broadly similar to the wireless performance.
 It trades a little power for refinement but there’s not much in it.

 Build and design

 The cable has no controls because they’re built into the headphones themselves.
 The right earcup has buttons for volume, play/pause, and power/pairing.
 Pairing is easy – Bluetooth connection takes no time at all, and we don’t experience any dropouts.

 These additions (and a few extra mm in thickness) are subtle and hard to see – for the most part these AKGs have the same design as last year’s Y50s.
-That’s a good thing, as we are fans.
+That’s a good thing, as we are firm fans.

-The favourable ratio of aluminium to plastic to gives out a luxurious vibe, although the big ‘AKG’ slapped across the ear cups will not suit everyone, especially if you get one of the models in youthful bright colours.
+The favourable ratio of aluminium to plastic gives out a luxurious vibe, although the big ‘AKG’ slapped across the earcups will not suit everyone's tastes, especially if you get one of the models in youthful bright colours.

 However, the ones we tested in black and silver are subdued enough to be cool.